Lakes and rivers carved from time

 Chance of Rain

-Showers early, then partly cloudy for the afternoon.
-High 73F.
-Winds N at 5 to 10 mph.
+Showers in the morning, then cloudy in the afternoon.
+High 57F.
+Winds WNW at 10 to 15 mph.
 Chance of rain 60%.